LukasBombach/sblendid/README.md

 Promise-based API and I try to keep a high test coverage of about > 98%.

 Sblendid works on macOS and Windows.<br>
-It is not released yet, for `v1.0.0` Linux will be supported too.<br>
+It is not released yet, for `v1.0.0` Linux will be supported too.

 If something doesn’t work, please [file an issue](https://github.com/LukasBombach/sblendid/issues/new).<br>
 As this is in an early stage, your feedback is very welcome, please don't hesitate to file issues.